 There are many medical conditions listed on the Space Medicine Exploration Medicine Conditions List (SMEMCL) that involve either treatment with supplemental oxygen or full ventilator support.
-Medical conditions that the Oxygen Concentrator Module must address per decision of NASA's Exploration Medical Capabilities Advisory Board include those which may require oxygen or ventilation use including: altitude sickness, anaphylaxis, burns, obstructed airway, upper respiratory infection, decompression sickness, headache (Space Adaptation Syndrome, other), medication misuse, radiation sickness, sepsis, smoke inhalation, and toxic exposure.
+Medical conditions that the Oxygen Concentrator Module must address per decision of NASA's Exploration Medical Capabilities Advisory Board include those which may require oxygen or ventilation use including: smoke inhalation, sepsis, angina/myocardial infarction, hypovolemic shock, medication overdose, decompression sickness, stroke, head injury, choking/obstructed airway, chest injury, sudden cardiac arrest, altitude sickness, seizures, cardiogenic shock, radiation syndrome, neurogenic shock, toxic exposure to ammonia, and anaphylaxis.

-There are two US oxygen delivery systems currently used onboard the ISS; the Respiratory Support Pack (RSP) and the Portable Breathing Apparatus (PBA).
+There are two US oxygen delivery systems currently used onboard the International Space Station (ISS); the Respiratory

+Support Pack (RSP) and the Portable Breathing Apparatus (PBA).
 The RSP uses the ISS 120 psi oxygen lines and delivers pure oxygen up to 12 L/min.
 The RSP is for medical O2 usage.
 The PBA consists of a non-refillable portable oxygen bottle that provides 15 minutes of oxygen and also includes a 30 foot hose to attach to the ISS oxygen lines for long term oxygen supply.
 The PBAs are distributed throughout the ISS, and a few are available in each module or node.
 Both the PBAs and the RSP can obtain their oxygen supply from high pressure tanks located on the ISS.
 The PBAs also attached to the ISS oxygen line for use during the pre-Extravehicular Activity (EVA) pre-breathe protocol (a method of decreasing the body's nitrogen load and the risk of decompression sickness).
 The PBAs are also used for emergency oxygen usage (e.g. in a tox hazard or fire situation).
-An alternative to the US oxygen mask is the Russian isolating gas mask, which can be used during fire or atmospheric contamination events.
+An alternative to the US oxygen mask is the Russian isolating gas mask that can be used during fire or atmospheric contamination events.
 It provides 70 minutes of oxygen, but has been reported to be bulky, hot, and uncomfortable to wear for long periods of time.
 The main challenge with the current systems is that when using either the RSP or PBAs, the cabin oxygen concentration is elevated which increases the fire hazard.
 Modeling results have shown that when a patient is receiving oxygen, the oxygen concentration aboard the ISS rises very slowly secondary to the large volume and good mixing due to ventilation.
 In a much smaller spacecraft, the oxygen concentration increases much more rapidly and the risk of fire increases accordingly.
 Even in the ISS well-mixed scenario there is a pocket of elevated oxygen around the astronaut's head and chest area that creates a high risk situation.
-If an ignition source is introduced into this area, the resulting fire can rapidly spread through the oxygen-saturated clothing and hair as well as to other astronauts who maybe treating the patient.
+If an ignition source is introduced into this area, the resulting fire can rapidly spread through the oxygen-saturated clothing and hair as well as to other astronauts who may be treating the patient.
+For exploration